 After evaluating key performance metrics, work together to identify the roadblocks or challenges preventing the team from accomplishing a goal or moving a project forward.
 Use your allotted time in this section to discuss and debate possible solutions to the issue(s) at hand.
 Work together to produce consensus-driven decisions that help move the needle forward.

 A meeting without follow-through or accountability is a waste of valuable time.
 Leave ample time on the agenda for outlining and assigning action items.
 Make sure action items are written down and assigned to the appropriate party.
-Use online tools like Hugo to capture meeting notes, decisions, and action items in real-time to ensure nothing falls through the cracks.
+Use online tools like Fellow to capture meeting notes, decisions, and action items in real-time to ensure nothing falls through the cracks.